Procedure Guide ·Pyometra Surgery ·2026

 Why It's Done

-Pyometra occurs when the uterus becomes infected with bacteria, usually after a heat cycle.
-Hormonal changes thicken the uterine lining and create an environment for bacterial growth.
-The uterus swells with pus.
-There are two types: open (pus drains from the vulva) and closed (pus is trapped inside).
-Closed pyometra is more dangerous because the uterus can rupture.
-Occurs almost exclusively in unspayed female cats
+Pyometra develops after a heat cycle when bacterial infection fills the uterus with pus.
+Two types: open (pus drains from vulva) and closed (pus trapped inside).
+Closed pyometra is more dangerous - the uterus can rupture.
+Occurs in unspayed female cats

 What to Expect

-The vet will run bloodwork, take X-rays or ultrasound to confirm the enlarged uterus.
-IV fluids and antibiotics are started immediately to stabilize your cat before surgery.
-The surgery removes the infected uterus and ovaries — the same organs removed in a routine spay, but in an emergency setting on a critically ill patient.
-Expect 1-3 days of hospitalization.
-Surgery is the same day or next morning
+Bloodwork, X-rays, or ultrasound confirms an enlarged uterus.
+IV fluids and antibiotics stabilize your cat before surgery removes the infected uterus and ovaries - emergency-spay on a critical patient.
+Expect 1-3 days hospitalization.
+Surgery is same day or next morning

 Cost Breakdown - $1,000-$3,000